BLSQ/go-hesabu/README.md

 Which will generate both a Mac version and a Linux version in the bin folder.

+## Profiling

+You can run the binary with two additional flags, to enable cpu and memory profiling.

+`bin/hesabucli -cpuprofile cpu.prof -memprofile mem.prof test/large_set_of_equations.json`

+Now you should have both a cpu.prof and a mem.prof in your directory.

+If you now run:

+      go tool pprof cpu.prof

+You'll be dropped into an interactive profile viewer.

+Even more interesting is that you can open an interactive version in you browser with the following:

+      pprof -http=localhost:1234 bin/hesabucli cpu.prof
+>>>>>>> d6027d5...
+Document profiling

 ## releasing

 have goreleaser https://goreleaser.com/install/